junegunn/hbase-jruby/README.md

 ### project

-`HBase::Scoped#project` allows you to fetch only a subset of columns in rows.
+`HBase::Scoped#project` allows you to fetch only a subset of columns from each row.
 Multiple calls have additive effects.

 ```ruby